Welcome to the Knowledge Exchange Awards

 Nominations

-Nominations for the 2026 Knowledge Exchange Awards will open on 12 January 2026.
+Nominations for the 2026 Knowledge Exchange Awards are open now!

-Shortlisted nominees will be invited to a gala awards dinner on 15 October 2026, where we will celebrate the achievements of all projects and announce the category winners.
+Shortlisted nominees are then invited to a gala awards dinner on 15 October 2026, where we will celebrate the achievements of all projects and announce the category winners.

 Are you an academic who wants to learn more about how you can get involved in knowledge exchange activities?